fish-shell/fish-shell/sphinx_doc_src/tutorial.rst

 This tutorial assumes a basic understanding of command line shells and Unix commands, and that you have a working copy of ``fish``.

-If you have a strong understanding of other shells, and want to know what ``fish`` does differently, search for the magic phrase <em>unlike other shells</em>, which is used to call out important differences.
+If you have a strong understanding of other shells, and want to know what ``fish`` does differently, search for the magic phrase *unlike other shells*, which is used to call out important differences.

 Running Commands